Religious views on masturbation: Islam

+The minority viewpoint then formed with these narration as their basis, most notably Ahmad ibn Hanbal, and his student Ibn Qayyim al-Jawziyya, as well as Ibn Hazm, who permit masturbation as an alternative to zina (fornication), or if one is unable to buy a concubine or pursue marriage.
+It used to be the majority opinion within the Zahiri and Hanbali schools of thought.

+Bathing (ghusl) after any kind of seminal discharge whether through sexual intercourse, masturbation, or nocturnal emissions is considered obligatory according to all Islamic schools of jurisprudence, in order to be considered ritually pure for compulsory prayer.

 Judaism

 Maimonides stated that the Tanakh does not explicitly prohibit masturbation.
 On the matter of masturbation, the biblical story of Onan is traditionally interpreted by Jews to be about the emitting sperm outside of the vagina and condemnation thereof, applying this story to masturbation, although the Tanakh does not explicitly state that Onan was masturbating.
 By virtue of Onan, traditional Judaism condemns [male] masturbation.

 states that any male who emits semen is considered ritually impure - whether the emission came through masturbation, nocturnal emission, or sex between married heterosexual partners.
 The traditional rabbinical interpretation of Leviticus 15 was that it applies to all sperm flows, including sperm flows due to masturbation.
 Other than this ritual impurity, no consequences or punishments are specified.

 Even among Jewish scholars and among rabbis, it is widely disputed whether the prohibition of masturbation is a biblical prohibition or a rabbinical prohibition, since it is never explicitly mentioned in the Torah.
 Many Ultra-Orthodox rabbis are afraid to publicly discuss their disagreement with the traditional interpretation about it being prohibited by the Bible.